 The Kamaole Beach Park consists of three distinct sections (Kam 1, Kam 2, & Kam 3) which are considered the best of all 15 beaches in Kihei.

-Each stretch of shoreline is comprised of soft golden sand that looks out to the beautiful blue water of the Pacific Ocean.
-Each park also provides picnic areas, showers, public restrooms, and lifeguards, making Kamaole Beach Park the best beach on Maui for families and children.
+Each of these beaches is comprised of soft golden sand that runs straight into the beautiful blue water of the Pacific Ocean.

 In this guide, you will learn the answers to any question you could possibly have and help planning your visit.
 You will also find directions, photos, and a list of services.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂

 Located right on South Kihei Road, Kamaole Beach Park is a collection of three beaches, locally referred to as Kam 1, Kam 2, and Kam 3.
 These three beaches are perhaps the most popular of all the Kihei beaches, and for good reason!

 With their soft golden sand, lifeguards on duty, excellent facilities, convenient locations, and accessibility, all three beaches are perfect for relaxing, swimming, snorkeling, building sandcastles, and enjoying your Maui family vacation.

 The waters at all three beaches are typically calm and safe for swimming, although caution should always be taken and conditions checked with the lifeguards.

 During the winter months, these beaches provide a great place for spotting migrating whales that enjoy the shallow waters between Maui, Lanai, and Molokai.
 You can typically see them with the naked eye right from the shore!